top of page

 Narrative Therapy

-Narrative therapy helps you reframe the stories you tell about yourself, creating space for new possibilities.
+Narrative Therapy helps you reframe the stories you tell about yourself, creating space for new possibilities.
 It empowers you to break free from limiting beliefs and take control of your own narrative.

 A woman holding a guitar, symbolizing creativity, self-expression, and healing through music.